servicepartnerone/spo-sr-coding-test/README.md

 2. Find a nice way to handle the displaying of the reminders, when multiple appear on the same date.

-3. Allow the user to select a colour when creating a reminder and display it appropriately.

-4. Prev / Next month (or day) functionality
+3. Prev / Next month (or day) functionality

-5. Use date-fns for dates or other simple library (avoid using moment.js).
+4. Use date-fns for dates or other simple library (avoid using moment.js).

-6. Drag&drop ability to sort reminders.
+5. Drag&drop ability to sort reminders.

-7. Using react hooks.